 TRANSPORTATION TO VIÑALES

-Viñales is in the other direction of the points usually visited by tourists such as Cienfuegos, Trinidad and Santa Clara.
-Therefore, you have to go through Havana to make a connection to Viñales.
-This increases the time and the price.
-If you are in one of these eastern cities, I recommend you use a shared taxi.
+Viñales is in the other direction of the points frequented by tourists such as Cienfuegos, Trinidad and Santa Clara.
+Therefore, you have to go through Havana to make a connection to Viñales which takes up more time and costs more.
+If you are in one of these eastern cities, I recommend that you use a shared taxi.

-As they commented, the taxi drivers agree with another taxi drivers who has sold the trip, Viñales – Trinidad.
-When the cars are passing through Havana, passengers change their cars and taxi drivers can return to their homes every day.
+As they commented, the taxi drivers arrange with the taxi driver who sells the trip between Viñales – Trinidad.
+When the cars pass through Havana, passengers change their cars and taxi drivers can return to their homes every day.

 However, prepare to suffer.
-Taxi drivers usually sell the service to 4 passengers, so those who go back seem squashed in.
-Without a doubt this trip was the most uncomfortable of my life and I arrived in Viñales with a muscle contracture.
+Taxi drivers usually sell the service to 4 passengers, so those who go back will be squashed in.
+Without a doubt, this was the most uncomfortable trip of my life and I arrived in Viñales with a muscle contraction.
 I do not know if there would have been a chance to negotiate for no more than two travelers in the back.

-Back to Havana, where we would take the plane back, I did not have the body for shared taxis so we decided to take a bus from Viazul.
-They had talked to us pretty badly about these buses.
-However, they were very comfortable, punctual and fast.
+Back to Havana where we would get on the plane to return, I did not have it in me for another shared taxi ride, so we decided to take a bus from Viazul.
+They had talked pretty badly about these buses to us.
+However, they were very comfortable, punctual, and fast.
 The price was 12 CUC.